 That is until I found a video of Sir Roger in conversation with Douglas Murray.
 Murray’s book—The Madness of Crowds—was one of the funniest and most incisive books I had read this year, so I thought I might be missing a trick.

 Scruton’s definition of intellectual conservatism at the outset—as opposed to what we associate with the politics of “the Right” or the Conservative party in the UK—was something I had not heard before: if there are parts of life you enjoy then of course you instinctually move to protect and uphold them, because you see that they nourish you and those around you.
-This is driving force behind authentic conservatism: retaining that which you care for and working to pass on the inheritance that was once given to you.
+This is the driving force behind authentic conservatism: retaining that which you care for and working to pass on the inheritance that was once given to you.

 After watching the whole talk, I became more interested in Scruton—not through any particular view he held but by going to the source and reading his writings.
 It was his prose itself that ensnared me; mischievous, clear and unafraid.